flowground/amazonaws-com-iot-jobs-data-connector/README.md

 - API Key
 ## Actions

+### GetPendingJobExecutions
-### Gets the list of all jobs for a thing that are not in a terminal status.
+> Gets the list of all jobs for a thing that are not in a terminal status.<br/>

 #### Input Parameters
 * `thingName` - _required_